- 1 Short description

 - stuff your bra with ridiculous or practical things (gloves to keep them warm) to point out the absurdity that a bra in our society is there to make/force your boobs to look as sexy as possible, when it's actually supposed to be there as a help for your tits not to hurt when you run or jump.

-- give away sweets to little children in a big store and create a riot during rush hours.
+- give away sweets to little children from the shelves in a big store (without parents noticing) and create a riot during rush hours.

 - buy gendered toys, change colours (pink) or other details unconspicuously and give them back to the store.
 Variation: sew clothes so they are even tighter (e.g. bottoms of pants) and give them back.